qiceradar/radar_wrangler/code/download/README.md

   * ROSETTA -- haven't found radargrams yet.
 Kirsti provided a single sample line.
   * Recovery Lakes -- Haven't found yet.

+* STANFORD/SPRI:
+  * Dusty says the data is probably a few years from being cleaned up enough to be compatible with this project.
+  * They have published a shapefile with links to some of the film images: https://purl.stanford.edu/xy581jd9710
+  * I downloaded the original positioning data for the flights from: https://purl.stanford.edu/sq529nv6867 (Scroll down to the bottom of the list for a zip file)
+    * They do not all have same format: (CBD,LAT,LON,THK,SRF) vs. (LAT,LON,CBD,THK)
+    * They aren't necessarily in sequential order (CBD values are not monotonic)
+    * A more complete dataset is here: https://github.com/radioglaciology/radarfilmstudio in the antarctica_original_positioning directory.
+      * As of 24 Dec 2022 (5bb1da7), it includes 7 additional flights and more points for many other flights
+      * Spot-checking indicates that this does NOT correspond one-to-one with the points in the previous dataset (The coordinates for CBD values don't match.)

 * UTIG
   * Lake Vostok
     * Available at USAP-DC: https://www.usap-dc.org/view/dataset/601300